Small Farm Big Life

 Tag @smallfarmbiglife on Instagram and hashtag it #smallfarmbiglife

-If you make this Pineapple Coleslaw I would love to hear what you served it with!
-Leave a star rating and a comment below and let me know how it turned out.
+If you make this Pina Colada Mocktail I would love to hear what you think!
+Leave a star rating and a comment below and let me know how you served it.

 Don't forget to save this recipe to your Pinterest boards so you can find it again all summer long!